 Effective April 1st, Tiger pitcher Denny McLain is suspended for three months by Commissioner Kuhn for his alleged connection with bookmakers.

 The Rangers purchase Paul Lindblad from Oakland for $400,000.
-The left-handed reliever will appeared in 42 games for Texas this season, posting a 4-5 record with an ERA of 4.20.
+The left-handed reliever will appear in 42 games for Texas this season, posting a 4-5 record with an ERA of 4.20.